han-qiu/mob-iot-security/README.md

 Injected, Embedded, Preloaded

 # List of tools in frida:
-frida-ps: listing processes
+`frida-ps`: listing processes

-frida-trace: dynamically tracing function calls '-i/-x' include/exclude function, `-I/-X` include/exclude module, '-f' spawn FILE.
+`frida-trace`: dynamically tracing function calls `-i/-x` include/exclude function, `-I/-X` include/exclude module, `-f` spawn FILE.
-"module/function/object".
+`module/function/object`.

-frida-discover: discover internal functions in a program, which can be traced by using frida-trace
+`frida-discover`: discover internal functions in a program, which can be traced by using frida-trace

-frida-ls-devices: listing attached devices
+`frida-ls-devices`: listing attached devices

-frida-kill: command-line tool for killing processes.
+`frida-kill`: command-line tool for killing processes.

 # Frida python APIs
 How does it work?